Increase Your Productivity With This One Awesome Tool

 Let’s be honest.

 We all know that notifications are time wasters.
-Seeing your phone light up every time you get a social media comment, message, or email is hella distracting.
-It's just facts!
-The only type of “notification” that is essential is a phone call; if someone contacts you another way, they're kind of expecting a delayed response anyway.
+Seeing your phone light up whenever you get a social media comment, message, or email is distracting.
+It’s just facts!
+The only type of “notification” essential is a phone call; if someone contacts you another way, they expect a delayed response anyway.

 So why let notifications dig into your precious work time?
 Turn them off while you’re at the office so you can focus and get shit done!

 This tip works hand-in-hand with the Pomodoro Technique incredibly well.
-Rather than being distracted by constant “dings” from your phone and computer, you can simply use your break times to check any account you might be expecting a notification from.
-You might find that immediately knowing about every “like” isn't as relevant to you after a while!
+Rather than being distracted by constant “dings” from your phone and computer, you can use your break times to check any account you might be expecting a notification from.
+You might find that immediately knowing about every “like” isn’t as relevant to you after a while!

 Everyone wants to be more productive at work.
-However, it can be difficult to find ways to clear out that long to-do list!
+However, finding ways to clear out that long to-do list can be difficult!
 Hopefully, these tips will make you work faster and more efficiently.
-The Productivity Planner is such a great tool because it's so easy to use and will boost your productivity instantly!
+The Productivity Planner is an excellent tool because it’s easy to use and instantly boosts productivity!

 Do you own the Productivity Planner?
 Have you ever worked using the Pomodoro Technique?
 What are your best tips to increase your productivity at school or work?
 Let us know in the comments below!